 – A blue one shows that a resource is underperforming.

 – A green one shows that a resource is loaded in an optimal way.

 – A red one shows that a resource is overloaded.

 Note: when you add a new task, you set its duration.
 By default, the estimation value is set as 0.
 In this case, regardless of their number, all added resources will get the same duration value.
 But if you set the estimation value beforehand, it will be divided equally between all the added resources.
 For example, the estimation value of 10 will be divided into 5 and 5 for 2 resources, into 3,33, 3.33, and 3.33 for 3 resources, etc.

 It is better to set values and cost of your resources when you add them.
-In GanttPRO, you can set the following values:
+In GanttPRO cost estimating software, you can set the following values: